city41/neosdconv/README.md

 ## Goals

 The main purpose of this tool is for Neo Geo development.

-I might expand the tool to also be able to convert commercial ROMs, but that is low priority right now.
+I might expand the tool to also be able to batch convert a set of commercial ROMs, but that is low priority right now.